ytakefuji/air_calculator/README.md

 # air_calculator

-Writing letters with a pen on paper is very different from writing letters in the air.
+Writing letters with a pen on paper is very different from drawing letters in the air.

-Drawing "-" minus operator and "+" operator in the air are extremely difficult so that these operators are replaced by "W" and "P" in the air respectively.
+Drawing "-" minus operator and "+" operator in the air are extremely difficult so that these operators are replaced by "W" and "P" respectively.

-The number one "1" is replaced by "L" when drawing letters by fingers in air.
+For example, the number one "1" is replaced by "L" when drawing letters by fingers in air.